 We live nowadays in a culture of constant information, fear and communication overload.
 This is not conducive to health, nor how we as human beings were designed to thrive.

-Not so long ago from an evolutionary perspective, we were spending most of our days roaming around in nature, interacting with our tribes on a face-to-face basis, coming together regularly to share and be in connection.
+Not so long ago from an evolutionary perspective, we were spending most of our days roaming around in nature, interacting with our communities on a face-to-face basis, coming together regularly to share and be in connection.
 Things were relatively simple in terms of the amount of information and sensory input we had to digest.

 We did not feel responsible for the whole world’s problems, because we were blissfully unaware of them.

-Circumstances change and the world is changing at an extremely fast pace.
-The human genome however takes thousands of years to adapt to changes in the external environment.
+Circumstances change, and the world is changing at an extremely fast pace.
+The human genome however, takes thousands of years to adapt to changes in the external environment.
 Our genetics are not able to keep up with this pace of evolution.
 We are evolving faster than our genes can cope with, much faster.

 So, how does this relate to psychedelics?